Div. 18 offers seven special interest sections in which members can participate.

 Psychologists in Indian Country

-Members of this section share an interest in providing psychological services to native people in the United States and Canada.
-They typically work on reservations or reserves, employed by tribes, urban programs, or the Indian Health Service.
-This section provides them with an organized professional voice, advocacy for issues and concerns, and a communication network among their members who frequently work in isolated rural areas.
-As the newest sections in Div.
-18, it welcomes all who have an interest in serving native people.
+Members of this section share an interest in providing psychological services to Native American/Indigenous people in the United States and Canada.
+While not exclusive, many professionals in this section work with reservations or reserves, employed by tribes, urban Native American/First Nation programs, or the Indian Health Service.
+However, anyone who works with and for, or has a passion for advocacy for the wellness of, Indigenous people are welcome to this section.
+This section raises awareness around Indigenous experiences of health inequity, advocacy for issues and concerns, encourages best practices informed by culturally informed care, and is a communication network among their members who may work in isolated areas geographically or professionally.
+As the newest section in Div.
+18, we welcome all who have an interest in serving Native people.

 Serious Mental Illness - Severe Emotional Disturbance (SMI - SED)